-To use shore water, connect a hose from the shore water faucet to the shore water fitting on the boat and turn on the shore water.
+To use shore water, connect a hose from the shore water faucet to the shore water fitting on the boat and turn ON the shore water.
 The water system of the boat will then be pressurized by city water if the system was previously primed.

-The water pump should be turned off when using city water.
+The FRESH WATER PUMP circuit breaker switch located on the 12VDC cabin panel should be turned OFF when using city water.
 If the pump is OFF, the pump will not function and the water in the storage tank of the boat will not be utilized.

-Always remember to disconnect the shore water supply hose before leaving the dock.
+Always remember to disconnect the shore water supply hose before leaving the dock, otherwise damage to the dockside inlet and/or boat may occur.